 Yellow vaccination is a requirement in a while the and you can obtain the vaccination from home at least 10 days before arrival into Tanzania.
 The requirement is not all that strict anymore but it saves time to obtain the vaccination prior to travelling to Tanzania.
 Malaria prophylactic drugs should be taken before travelling.
 Sleep under a mosquito net.
 A sunscreen is good to pack as well as sunglasses.
 Drink only bottled or Boiled water and try to avoid salads and ice cubes.

 In general; the climate is hot and dry.
 Long rains arrive mainly in March – May ,with cool nights and mornings June – October, Short rains in November to mid December.
 Seasons can although vary owing to a variety of factors.
 The coastal strip is usually hot and humid almost year round.
-On Mt Kilimanjaro and Mt Meru temperatures can drop to below freezing point.
+On Mt Kilimanjaro and Mount Meru in Tanzania temperatures can drop to below freezing point.

 On safari please pack light clothes cottons preferably.
 A jacket or fleece is god to pack for chilly mornings and evenings sometimes and at some high altitude places.
 At the Coast and at Zanzibar Island; revealing clothing especially in Stonetown is highly discouraged.
 Please see packing list for Mount Kilimanjaro.